MrManny/MrManny.github.io/index.md

 > Senior Software Engineer ‖ Product Owner ‖ Research Engineer ‖ Generative AI Champion

 I build products at the intersection of AI, DevOps, and platform engineering.
-Currently, I lead product strategy for AI-powered integrations at [Dynatrace](https://www.dynatrace.com/) - connecting the observability platform with the tools engineering teams actually use.
+Currently, I lead product execution for AI-powered integrations at [Dynatrace](https://www.dynatrace.com/) - connecting the observability platform with the tools engineering teams actually use.
 Before generative AI had a marketing budget, I was already tinkering with it.